saisandeepvaddi/partial-promises/README.md

 - promises - array of promises
 - options
   - time
-    - time in msec after will _getPartialPromises_ returns whatever promises resolved till then.
+    - time in msec after _getPartialResults_ returns whatever promises resolved till then.
     - default is 2000
   - resolveWith
     - value to be replaced for rejected and timed out
-    - default is 1
+    - default is _1_
   - filter
-    - filters out results that are same as _resolveWith_ after
+    - filters out results that are same as _resolveWith_
-    - default is true
+    - default is _true_

 ```js
 const promises = [